How Much Does It Cost to Build a Website for a Small Business

 Number of pages

 The number of pages influences both design and development effort.
 A simple website with five pages costs less than a small business website with service pages, landing pages, and blog sections.
 More pages require more content creation, layout variation, and testing.
-This creates a natural increase in total cost.
+This creates a natural increase in total basic website setup cost for small enterprises.

 User experience and templates